Over By Christmas

 Bronze medallions created during the war honored events or individuals and their war efforts.
 Here, a Belgian woman is shown knitting but it also illustrates the concept of those waiting at home for their loved ones to return from war.

 A sculptural reminder of the ironies of history.
-As we mark the Centennial of the first months of World War I, this bronze sculpture casting serves as a reminder of another centennial of war from 1814.
-The Napoleonic figure of the soldier was created for “the sciences and the glory of France" by former students of the School Polytechnic to their Polish comrades commemorating their defense of Paris in 1814.
-The casting was dated 1914.
+While we mark the Centennial of the first months of World War I, this bronze sculpture casting serves as a reminder of another centennial of war from 1814.